Communication: History

-The history of communication investigates how communicative processes evolved and interacted with society, culture, and technology.
-Human communication has a long history and the way people communicate has changed a lot in the process.
-Many of these changes were triggered by the development of new communication technology and had various effects on how people exchanged ideas.
-In the academic literature, the history of communication is usually divided into different ages based on the dominant form of communication in that age.
-There are some disagreements about the number of ages and the precise periodization but they usually include ages for speaking, writing, and print as well as electronic mass communication and the internet.
-According to Marshall Poe, the different dominant media for each age can be characterized in relation to accessibility (cost of using the medium), privacy (cost of hiding data from third parties), fidelity (degree to which the medium can express information), volume (amount of data that can be transmitted), velocity (the time it takes to transmit), range (the maximum distance between sender and receiver), persistence (the time the data remains intact), and searchability (how easy it is to find data).
-Poe argues that subsequent ages usually involve some form of improvement in regard to these characteristics.
+Communication history studies how communicative processes evolved and interacted with society, culture, and technology.
+Human communication has a long history and the way people communicate has changed considerably over time.
+Many of these changes were triggered by the development of new communication technologies and had various effects on how people exchanged ideas.
+New communication technologies usually require new skills that people need to learn to use them effectively.

+In the academic literature, the history of communication is usually divided into ages based on the dominant form of communication in that age.
+The number of ages and the precise periodization are disputed.
+They usually include ages for speaking, writing, and print as well as electronic mass communication and the internet.
+According to communication theorist Marshall Poe, the dominant media for each age can be characterized in relation to several factors.
+They include the amount of information a medium can store, how long it persists, how much time it takes to transmit it, and how costly it is to use the medium.
+Poe argues that subsequent ages usually involve some form of improvement of one or more of the factors.

+According to some scientific estimates, language developed around 40,000 years ago while others consider it to be much older.
+Before this development, human communication resembled animal communication and happened through a combination of grunts, cries, gestures, and facial expressions.
+Language helped early humans to organize themselves and plan ahead more efficiently.
 In early societies, spoken language was the primary form of communication.
 Most knowledge was passed on through it, often in the form of stories or wise sayings.
-One problem with this form is that it does not produce stable knowledge since it depends on imperfect human memory.
+This form does not produce stable knowledge since it depends on imperfect human memory.
 Because of this, many details differ from one telling to the next and are presented differently by distinct storytellers.
 As people started to settle and form agricultural communities, societies grew and there was an increased need for stable records of ownership of land and commercial transactions.
-This triggered the invention of writing, which is able to solve many of these problems of oral communication.
+This triggered the invention of writing, which is able to solve many problems that arose from using exclusively oral communication.
 It is much more efficient at preserving knowledge and passing it on between generations since it does not depend on human memory.
+Before the invention of writing, certain forms of proto-writing had already developed.
+Proto-writing encompasses long-lasting visible marks used to store information, like decorations on pottery items, knots in a cord to track goods, or seals to mark property.